kevinrodbe/library/README.md

 ### Level 10

-(Tentative - Gregg says TOO MUCH!
-Probably right.)

-Using the singleton pattern correctly with Facebook.
+Creating the "Favorites" tab.

-* Learn how to use the new iOS 6 Facebook integration.
+* See a better way to use the *Singleton Pattern*: user accounts.
+* Store "Favorited" posts in user singleton.
+* Display favorited posts in the "Favorites" tab using a UICollectionView.

 ### Level 11